andxyz/andxyz-writings/source/_posts/2012-09-15-day1-with-octopress.markdown

 [![octopress logo 2012](/images/posts/octopress-logo.png)](/images/posts/octopress-logo.png)

-Octopress is a framework for blogging. (like wordpress, it uses git and ruby to produce a static site)
+Octopress is a framework for blogging.
+(Octopress uses git and ruby to produce a static site)

 ## Things to know if you are a newbie to ruby and rake.

-Ruby is the language, `rake` is like `make` they start everything with <code>r</code> that is a ruby-esque version of a unix tool.
+Ruby is the language, `rake` is like `make`.
+Tools start with an <code>r</code> when it is ruby-esque version of a unix tool.
 Same old, same old, really.

 Figuring out how to do some simple things was easy.
 It's all listed in the [README.markdown][readme] and the [Rakefile][rakefile].
 Good comments, seems pretty clear.